-What Children Think (and Fear) at Certain Ages
+What Children Think and Fear at Certain Ages

-Not fully able to separate fantasy from reality (fear of a tragic event may be same as fear of monsters under the bed).|
+Not fully able to tell the difference between fantasy and reality.
+Fear of a tragedy may be same as fear of monsters under the bed.

-May feel guilty when bad things happen and may worry they did something to cause a bad situation.
+May feel guilty when bad things happen.
+Worry that they did something to cause a bad situation.

-|Pick up on parents’ fears and anxieties without anyone having to say a word.
+Very perceptive.
+Pick up on parents’ fears and anxieties without anyone having to say a word.

 |Concerned about their own safety and security and that of their family and friends.|

-Fears can cause emotional problems because they understand reality of a situation, but can't understand the reasons for violence, death or other tragedy.
+Fears can cause emotional problems.
+Children understand the reality of a situation, but not the reasons for violence, death or other tragedy.

-Likely to understand many facts but have trouble accepting the disruption in their lives the event has caused.|
+Likely to understand many facts but have trouble accepting the disruption the event causes in their lives.

 Signs of Stress